darocha/blockapps-js/README.md

   detach: <for storing as a JSON string>
 }
 ```
-There is also a single global method,
+There is also a global method,
 ```
 Solidity.attach(<detached JSON string>)
 ```